mostafa-ehab22/Autonomous-VTOL/README.md

 ## 🎯 Project Overview
-A full-stack autonomous VTOL (Vertical Take-Off and Landing) system combining **onboard embedded flight control** with a **serverless AWS cloud extension** for AI-driven mission decision making.
+A full-stack autonomous VTOL *(Vertical Take-Off and Landing)* aircraft system combining **onboard embedded flight control** with a **stateless, event-driven AWS cloud extension** for AI-driven mission decision making, designed to scale from one drone to a **fleet of thousands** with **ZERO** architectural changes.
 The system lives in two separate parts:

 <div align="center">